hyonbokan/SwiftUI-projects/README.md

 - User authentication
 - Real-time database interactions
-- Image, post upload and delete to storage and database
+- Image/Post upload and delete from storage and database
 - Post like status and updates
 - Custom collection and table view cells
 - MVVM Design Pattern